ssborbis/ContextSearch-Native-App/README.md

 Grab the latest release and run the installer

 ## Other OS
-1. Compile or use the python script
+1. Download ContextSearch.c (or ContextSearch.py if using python) and ContextSearch.json
+2. Compile ContextSearch.c with gcc or equivelent (skip if using ContextSearch.py)
 2. Edit "path" key in ContextSearch.json to point to the binary or python script

 ### Linux